SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

                 allocation only.
 This is the historical behavior and the default.
 **Main**        :confval:`eventIDSync.main` empty, :confval:`restAPI` set.
 Allocates IDs
                 locally and additionally serves ``/api/1/try-to-associate?allocate``
-                requests from secondary instances.
+                and ``/api/1/allocate`` requests from secondary instances.
 Read also section :ref:`scevent-restapi`.
 **Secondary**   :confval:`eventIDSync.main` set to the main instance's REST URL.
                 Queries the main instance for each new event and falls back to local allocation on failure.
 Read also section :ref:`scevent-restapi`.